John W. Teeter Jr.

 She offers a number of programs designed to assist men and women in their transition through law school.
 She also sponsors Law Partners, a support network for the spouses of law students.

 Walle was born in Philadelphia, Pennsylvania, in 1951.
-In 1972, she entered the Marianist Sisters in San Antonio in 1972.
+In 1972, she entered the Marianist Sisters in San Antonio.

 While her background was in education, she became involved in directing retreats at the Marianist Sisters Retreat House, which was later bought by St. Mary’s University to house The St. Mary’s Center for Legal and Social Justice.
 She ministered for two years at St. John Neumann parish in San Antonio.
 She began working in University Ministry at St. Mary’s University in 1982.
 Her responsibilities included retreat ministry and leadership development.